-This is my fifth year teaching at Traut Core Knowledge School.
+I have been teaching at Traut Core Knowledge School since 2014.
 Previously, I taught fifth grade for three years in Weld County.
 I also have experience as a paraprofessional working with fourth and fifth grade students in a small group literacy setting at Timnath Elementary.
 I earned a Bachelors Degree in Anthropology from Colorado State University in 2002 and a Masters of Arts in Teaching from University of Northern Colorado in 2011.
 Before I found my passion in teaching, I spent fifteen years in the hospitality industry and spent many of those years in front office and general management.
 I have completed several service learning projects with the Ute Mountain Ute Tribe and the Hopi tribe.
 I also worked at the Fort Collins Museum and the Ute Museum in Montrose, CO.
 When I was in seventh grade, I had a history teacher who inspired awe and intrigue in me.
 I now have a lifelong love of history.
 I specifically enjoy teaching about the American Revolution.
 That amazing seventh grade history teacher was my father.

 Definitely the sense of community and common vision.

 I enjoy live music, exploring museums, hiking,and traveling.
 My favorite arcade game is Skee Ball.
 I love to watch hockey and horse racing.
-This year I hope to get a scuba certification so I can dive with my friend in California.
+I have two reptiles: a bearded dragon and a corn snake.

 Some of my favorite books are: The Mysterious Benedict Society, City of Ember, and Summer of the Monkeys.

 Some of my favorite authors are: Suzanne Collins, Margaret Peterson Haddix, and Sharon Creech

 "The most important thing about education is appetite." -Winston Churchill

 "An investment in knoweldge pays the best interest." -Ben Franklin